amowry/WARBL2/README.md

 *  I used the Adafruit ItsyBitsy NRF52840 Express for prototyping WARBL, so the easiest way to set up the IDE is to install the Adafruit boards package, [following the instructions here](https://learn.adafruit.com/adafruit-itsybitsy-nrf52840-express/arduino-support-setup).

-* To optionally change the board name, manufacturer, and VID and PID numbers, copy the boards.local.txt file from the repository into the directory on your machine that contains the boards.txt file for the Adafruit NR52 boards, typically found here:
+* Copy the boards.local.txt file from the "firmware" directory in the repository into the directory on your machine that contains the boards.txt file for the Adafruit NR52 boards, typically found here:

    * Windows: `C:\Users\(username)\AppData\Local\Arduino15\packages\adafruit\hardware\nrf52\1.3.0`

    * Linux: `/home/(username)/.arduino15/packages/adafruit/hardware/nrf52/1.3.0`

-   * Mac: ~/LibraryArduino15/packages/adafruit/hardware/nrf52/1.5.0/
+   * Mac: ` ~/LibraryArduino15/packages/adafruit/hardware/nrf52/1.5.0/`

 *	Now open the WARBL sketch that you saved in your sketchbook folder.
 Four tabs should open.

+*	In the Tools menu select: Board: > Adafruit nRF52 > WARBL2

 *	Next, you’ll need to install libraries included in the sketch that aren’t installed by default.
 To install them, go to Sketch > Include Library > Manage Libraries, then search for the name of each, one at a time.
 Then it will give you an option to install each one.

-*	Next, tell it which board you have by going Tools > Board and select `Adafruit ItsyBitsy NRF32840 Express` The entry may also say 'WARBL' at this point.

 *	Then turn on “show verbose ouput" for both "compile" and "upload" under File > Preferences.
 Now, click the upload button and check that it compiles without errors.